jazzband/django-constance/docs/testing.rst

 from `SimpleTestCase` or `TestCase`, it raises exception.

 Pytest classes may not use `TestCase` and generally inherit only `object`.
-For that reason :class:`~django.test.pytest.override_setting` was introduced.
+For that reason was introduced

+.. py:class:: pytest.override_config(**kwargs)

+    Replaces key-value pairs in the config.
+    Use as decorator or context manager.

 .. code-block:: python